kimai/kimai/var/docs/configurations.md

                 duration: 60
 ```

-A rule which is often used is to round to a mulitple of 10:
+A rule which is often used is to round up to a mulitple of 10:

 ```yaml
 kimai: